eth-sri/eth-sri.github.io/_blogposts/k2think.md

 ### Footnotes

-1: Since the K2-Think paper does not specify whether the thinking model was used for Qwen3-30B, it is possible that the authors evaluated the instruction-tuned variant instead.
-However, under that assumption, the reported numbers suddenly become implausibly high, raising further doubts about the validity of these comparisons.
+<span id="footnote-1"><a href="#footnote-source-1">1</a>: Since the K2-Think paper does not specify whether the thinking model was used for Qwen3-30B, it is possible that the authors evaluated the instruction-tuned variant instead.
+However, under that assumption, the reported numbers suddenly become implausibly high, raising further doubts about the validity of these comparisons.</span>